 BMW Maintenance Schedule

 It’s important that Staten Island drivers know the BMW recommended maintenance schedule.
-Whether you’re a brand-new Bimmer owner, or you’ve been driving your current ride for thousands of miles, the best place to look for advice on the BMW service intervals and routine maintenance is your vehicle’s owner’s manual.
+Whether you’re a brand-new Bimmer owner with a new vehicle warranty, or you’ve been driving your current ride for thousands of miles, the best place to look for advice on the BMW service intervals and routine maintenance is your vehicle’s owner’s manual.
 Let’s face it: no one knows the ins and outs of the inner workings of your BMW model better than the folks who engineered it from the ground up.
 Needless to say, for ideal automotive results, following the BMW recommended maintenance schedule is your best bet.

 - BMW Intermediate Oil Service: In true BMW fashion, when you come into the BMW service center at BMW of Brooklyn, you don’t just get an ordinary oil change, but a full and comprehensive oil service.
 Using premium synthetic oil and original BMW filters, this quick and inexpensive service also comes with a courtesy inspection.
 The BMW Service Interval System lets you know when it’s time for you to have your BMW’s oil changed, but plan on every 5,000 miles to 10,000 miles or so.
 This is also a good time to consider having your tires rotated, as well, so as to extend their wear and reduce noise.